 Portuguese citizenship under the Jewish Law of Return

-The Portuguese parliament passed legislation in 2013 called the “Law of Return”, granting descendants of Sephardic Jews expelled during the Inquisition a path to citizenship.
-Eligibility hinges on proving Sephardic ancestry and affiliation with the Portugal Sephardic Jewish community.
-Unlike Israel’s Law of Return, requiring residency, Portugal primarily focuses on lineage and cultural ties to the Portuguese Sephardic community.
+The Portuguese parliament passed legislation in 2013 called the “Law of Return,” granting descendants of Sephardic Jews expelled during the Inquisition a path to citizenship.
+Eligibility hinges on proving Sephardic ancestry and affiliation with the Portuguese Sephardic Jewish community.
+Unlike Israel’s Law of Return, which requires residency, Portugal primarily focuses on lineage and cultural ties to the Portuguese Sephardic community.

-This program, however, faces potential changes, so it’s important to consult with immigration specialists or an immigration lawyer to make sure that you’re up to date with any changes to the legislation.
+However, this program may be subject to changes, so it’s important to consult with immigration specialists or an immigration lawyer to ensure that you’re up to date with any changes to the legislation.

 Portuguese citizenship by naturalization for foreign residents